yilmajung/Self-study/README.md

 # self-study
-Repo for reviewing basic statistics
+Repo for reviewing basic statistics and practicing LaTex syntax.